How to Grow the String of Dolphins Plant

 close-up of the dolphin-like leaves of string of dolphins plant

 String of dolphins has leaves that are so distinctively dolphin-like that all of its common names mention them (e.g., flying dolphins, dolphin necklace, or dolphin plant).
-It was created as a hybrid of Curio articulatus (a.k.a. candle plant) and Senecio rowleyanus (string of peas/string of pearls), and shares a lot of their care needs.
+It was created as a hybrid of Curio articulatus (a.k.a. candle plant) and Senecio rowleyanus (string of peas/string of pearls), and shares many of their care needs.

 It is a little more finicky than some succulents, but it’s worth the effort.
-It can produce flowers, but when a plant’s leaves look like a dolphin flowers are sort of beside the point.
+It can produce flowers, but when a plant’s leaves look like a dolphin, flowers are sort of beside the point.

 Where to Plant